Brazil prosecutors charge 16 in alleged soccer match-fixing scheme

+Adds justice minister orders investigation, in paragraph 2; adds details on clubs cited, players charged, federation comment, in paragraphs 5-9

-SAO PAULO, May 10 (Reuters) - Brazilian state prosecutors charged 16 people, including seven professional soccer players, with alleged match-fixing, in what threatens to be one of the largest such scandals since Brazil legalized sports gambling in 2018.
+SAO PAULO, May 10 (Reuters) - Brazilian state prosecutors charged 16 people, including seven professional soccer players, with alleged match-fixing and illegal bettingon Wednesday in what threatens to be one of the largest scandals since Brazil legalized sports gambling in 2018.

+Brazil Justice Minister Flavio Dino ordered the federal police to launch an investigation into the scheme after the charging documents were published on Wednesday.

-Prosecutors from Goias state said that the alleged offenses took place in 13 soccer matches, including eight that were played in the 2022 Brazilian league.
-Players from clubs such as Santos, Juventude and Cuiaba were among the accused.
+Prosecutors of the Public Ministry of Goias said the alleged offenses took place in 13 matches in Series A and B of the Brazilian Championship, including eight played in 2022.

-In the charging documents, the prosecutors alleged that a criminal gang paid players to commit infractions.
-The gang would then bet on such outcomes and win payouts when the offenses occurred.
+According to the charging documents, a criminal gang paid players to commit infractions, and would then bet on such outcomes to win payouts when the offenses occurred.

 ($1 = 5.0033 reais)